yipinghuang1991/VBA-Tetris/README.md

 Disclaimer: This is a prototype.
 You may need to use task manager to kill excel when the unexpected happens.
 DO NOT RUN THIS GAME WITH OTHER UNSAVED EXCEL FILE OPEN.
 YOU HAVE BEEN WARNED.

-I am writing an Tetris using Excel and VBA because why not.
+I am writing a Tetris game using Excel and VBA because why not.
 One distinction of my attempt to others' is that almost everything is calculated when needed.
 Feedbacks are welcome!